charlenebruno/Project_BRUNO_FLAQUER/README.md

 /signup (GET): render the sign up page
-/addMetric (GET): render the page to add a metric (session required) /addMetric (POST): add a metric wih the properties entered in the form (session required) /deleteMetric (GET): render the page to delete a metric (session required) /logout(GET): log out the user and render the login page (session required) /updatePassword (GET): render the page to change our password(session required)
+/addMetric (GET): render the page to add a metric (session required) /addMetric (POST): add a metric wih the properties entered in the form (session required) /updateMetric (GET): render the page to update a specific metric (session required) /updateMetric (POST): update the value of a specific metric (session required) /deleteMetric (GET): render the page to delete a metric (session required) /logout(GET): log out the user and render the login page (session required) /updatePassword (GET): render the page to change our password(session required)